 With the next single Jones moved away from R&B towards more of a Mod sound with a new band called Davy Jones & the Lower Third.
 You've Got a Habit of Leaving was released on Parlophone in August 1965.
 Also in the band were Dennis Taylor on lead guitar, Graham Rivens on bass and Phil Lancaster on drums.
+In November 1965, Davy Jones & the Lower Third undertook an audition for the BBC's Talent Selection group, the department responsible for ensuring quality on the BBC.
+However, the group decided that the band lacking entertainment and the singer was "devoid of personality".
 A second single by The Lower Third was released in January 1966 with Jones changing his name to David Bowie to avoid confusion with Davy Jones of the Monkees.
 I Can't Help Thinking About Me has become a Mod classic.
 Bowie had been signed to Pye by Tony Hatch who also produced the single.
 The single did not chart and the three other members of the band left before the end of January after financial disagreements.
 Bowie did continue to play the song with his new band Buzz.

 Alongside Bowie in Buzz were John Hutchinson on guitar, Derek Fearnley on bass, John Eager on drums and Derek Boyes on keyboards.
 Do Anything You Say was released as a single on Pye in April 1966 but credited to David Bowie alone.
 Tony Hatch replaced Buzz with session musicians for the next single I Dig Everything.
 Like the previous singles it failed to chart and Bowie was dropped from the Pye label.